Skip to main content

 Conclusion

 If you are concerned about the possible impacts of your existing debt covenants, or if you are looking at future borrowing, you should now understand what to look for, what debt covenants you can live with, and when it may be time to consider an alternative.
-In the right situation, the smart use of asset-based loans and invoice factoring can reduce your time worrying about current debt.
+In the right situation, using asset-based loans and invoice factoring can reduce your time worrying about current debt.
 It can help you increase your available time for business planning and goal setting.
-Deciding to work with an innovative and trusted alternative lender opens the opportunity to operate free of highly restrictive covenants, such as financial covenants, and better enables you to grow your business.
+Deciding to work with an innovative and trusted alternative lender opens the opportunity to operate free of highly restrictive covenants and better enables you to grow your business.

 ABOUT eCapital